shoaiyb/sysa/_posts/2021-03-22-difference-between-wordpress.org-and-wordpress.com.md

 - Keeping your site secure for your visitors and protecting your site against hacker attempts and spam.
 Check out these useful tips on [improving the security of your WordPress website](/improve-wordpress-site-security/).
 - Dealing with all issues occurring on the website.

+**WordPress.com**:
+WordPress.com maintenance and development of your website are handled by the WordPress team, including breaking after upgrade, issues with plugins and themes, upgrading to the latest versions, backups, etc.

+> If you want full control over your site and the best possible options, go with WordPress.org.
+> -- {{ site.title }}